miniconnect/miniconnect/README.md

 No odd abstractions like `startTransaction()` or `setCatalog()`.
 No JDBC freaks like `nativeSQL()` or `setTypeMap()`.
-Just a lightweight SQL interpreter.
+Just a lightweight, REPL-able SQL interpreter.
-(Also, to take advantage of this, there is a built-in REPL.)

 At the some time there are some cons.
 The main difficulty comes with prepared queries.